bitbouncer/kspp/README.md

 kspp
 =========

-A C++14 kafka streams library
+A high performance C++ kafka streams library (C++14)

-It is intended to be run on mesos or kubernetes but it can be run standalone
+It is intended to be run on mesos or kubernetes but works equally well standalone

 Platforms: Windows / Linux / Mac